-Welcome to 6th FIPP Asia in Wuhan
+Welcome to 6th FIPP Asia conference in Wuhan

 FIPP Asia will take place in Wuhan, China, in partnership with the China Periodicals Association and Hubei Administration.